 She said: “The amounts being invested in this much-needed transition by these companies are currently pitiful.
 More of these profits should be reinvested in giving the UK an electricity system fit for the 21st century.”

 The ENA said that the ECIU’s analysis was based on ‘outdated and incomplete data’ and a ‘fundamentally flawed and incorrect methodology’.

-It said that despite ‘significant’ planned investment between 2006 and 2017, network distribution costs have fallen by 17% with electricity DNOs having been ‘comprehensively’ cleared by the Competition and Markets Authority two years ago of making excessive profits.
+It said that despite ‘significant’ planned investment between 2006 and 2017, network distribution costs have fallen by 17 per cent with electricity DNOs having been ‘comprehensively’ cleared by the Competition and Markets Authority two years ago of making excessive profits.

 ENA chief executive David Smith said: “The report has ignored the current price control period which began in 2015 and determines how much companies invest in the electricity network and the cost to customers.

 “This poor piece of work makes unsubstantiated claims without any means to back them up.
 It ignores the way companies make profits, would seek to jeopardise our vital network investment and does all this against a backdrop of network companies delivering even more efficient investment as distribution costs are set to go down.”